TANNMANN84/FractalEDU/README.md

 # Fractal EDU 2.0

-Fractal EDU is a comprehensive educational management suite designed for modern educators.
+Fractal EDU is a comprehensive educational management suite designed for modern Australian educators.
 It streamlines the lifecycle of student tracking, from deep academic analytics and diagnostic growth measures to official NESA compliance monitoring.
+All data is stored locally to ensure the privacy of students.
 ## 🚀 Key Modules

 ### 1. Junior Monitoring & Compliance